 2. Portraiture (couple, senior, family, and wedding photos)

-3. Mentoring (teaching others everything from the buttons on the their camera, how to balance ISO Aperture and Speed, details about composition, and experience)
+3. Mentoring (teaching others everything from the buttons on the their camera, how to balance ISO/aperture/shutter speed, details about composition, and experience)

 As I already owned a couple of camera bodies and some pro-level glass, the portraiture side was already covered.
 To build my other areas, I needed to do some work and get my name out there.
 For the past ten years, I had been relying strictly on word of mouth for advertising and was continuously asked if I had a website.
 I decided before I went too much further, I would need to build a website people could go to and see my work.